Non-paritious Hilbert modular forms: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank the two authors of the conjecture we are studying: firstly, Kevin Buzzard for several helpful remarks, and in particular for pointing us towards the work of Blasius--Rogawski which is the key input to constructing the required Galois representations; and secondly, Toby Gee, for making us aware of the related work of Patrikis.
+We are also grateful to Stefan Patrikis for his comments on an earlier version of this paper.